rohitroy-github/byteverse24-vite-project-evault/README.md

     <li>Run (Running frontend on localhost:5173): <b>npm run dev</b></li>
 </ul>

-The project is complete but I'm open to suggestions & modifications for this project.
-Please don't forget to put a ⭐ if you like the project.
+<b>The project is complete but I'm open to suggestions & modifications for this project.
+Please don't forget to put a ⭐ if you like the project.</b>